 2035 State Highway Plan

-Virginia’s long range highway planning recommendations are reviewed every four years by VDOT’s Transportation and Mobility Planning Division to ensure they contain the most up-to-date planning assumptions, analysis techniques and recommendations.
+The Virginia State Highway Plan, currently undergoing an update to horizon year 2035, is reviewed every five years by VDOT’s Transportation and Mobility Planning Division to ensure the Plan contains the most up to date planning assumptions, analysis techniques and recommendations.

-The highway element of the VSTP is not a financially constrained plan.
-It is intended to provide an inventory of recommended improvements needed to address capacity and safety issues on the interstate and primary systems statewide, regardless of funding.
+The State Highway Plan is not a financially constrained plan.
+It is intended to provide an inventory of recommended improvements needed to address capacity and safety issues on the interstate and primary systems statewide, regardless of whether funding is available.